Skip to content

 Trazodone side effects in elderly as the same as other dosing amounts.
 As with any medication, there are potential side effects associated with trazodone use in elderly patients.
 Common side effects of trazodone in elderly patients may include all of Trazodone side effects.

 However, in elderly patients, there is also an increased risk of falls due to the potential for dizziness, lightheadedness, or fatigue associated with trazodone use.
-Additionally, trazodone may cause changes in heart rate, blood pressure, or electrolyte imbalances, which could potentially impact elderly patients more severely.
+Additionally, trazodone may cause changes in heart rate, blood pressure, or electrolyte imbalances, potentially impacting elderly patients more severely.

-In some cases, Trazodone side effects may go away on their own as the body adjusts to the medication.
+In some cases, Trazodone side effects may go away as the body adjusts to the medication.
 However, this may not always be the case for everyone.
 Some Trazodone side effects may persist or even worsen over time.

 Trazodone is not commonly associated with significant weight gain as a side effect.
 However, some people may experience changes in appetite or weight while taking trazodone.
 These changes may manifest as weight loss or weight gain, although weight gain is less common.

 The mechanism by which trazodone may impact weight gain is not well understood.
 Some researchers suggest that trazodone may affect the balance of hormones that regulate appetite and weight, leading to changes in eating habits and body composition.
-Others suggest that trazodone may have a sedative effect, which may lead to decreased physical activity or exercise.
+Others suggest that trazodone may have a sedative effect, leading to decreased physical activity or exercise.

-Trazodone is an antidepressant medication that can have some potential side effects in males.
+Trazodone is an antidepressant medication with potential side effects in males.
 Some of the common trazodone male side effects may include:

 Trazodone erectile side effects (difficulty achieving or maintaining an erection)